51社区

 Spencer has also created a positive impact at The Post through his enthusiasm to get involved.
 Maxin recognized that newcomers to The Post after the pandemic as freshmen would struggle with motivation.
 However, Spencer helped ignite that enthusiasm.

 That same enthusiasm helped Spencer make an impression on his professor during his freshman year during the pandemic.
-Eddith Dashiell, the director of the E.W.
-Scripps School of Journalism and a professor in the school, said she remembers Spencer because he was one of the few students who would turn his camera on during her Future of Media class.
+Eddith Dashiell (opens in a new window), the director of the E.W.
+Scripps School of Journalism (opens in a new window) and a professor in the school, said she remembers Spencer because he was one of the few students who would turn his camera on during her Future of Media class.

-“Because he put forth the effort, he was proactive in developing a relationship with me,” Dashiell said.
-“I can remember him.
-He didn’t just hide behind the blank screen.”
+鈥淏ecause he put forth the effort, he was proactive in developing a relationship with me,鈥� Dashiell said. 鈥淚 can remember him.
+He didn鈥檛 just hide behind the blank screen.鈥�

-“I’m proud of his accomplishments, and I’m grateful that I had a little, tiny bit to play in his success.
-He did it all, but I was maybe able to help just a little bit,” Dashiell said.
+鈥淚鈥檓 proud of his accomplishments, and I鈥檓 grateful that I had a little, tiny bit to play in his success.
+He did it all, but I was maybe able to help just a little bit,鈥� Dashiell said.

 Many students struggle to maintain a healthy work-life balance.
 Despite taking a full load of classes and a job with the Voinovich School, Spencer has found that sweet spot.

-“I’ve … finally on to that rhythm and letting myself enjoy school in college and not be stressed and working all the time,” Spencer said.
+鈥淚鈥檝e 鈥� finally on to that rhythm and letting myself enjoy school in college and not be stressed and working all the time,鈥� Spencer said.

 It took some trial and error, though.
 Last year, Spencer spent a lot of time working for The Post and said he felt really burnt out.
 He took the summer off from journalism to refresh and has been working to maintain that this year while balancing his work.

-“The work that I’m doing now,” Spencer said, “it’s something that I’m proud of.”
+鈥淭he work that I鈥檓 doing now,鈥� Spencer said, 鈥渋t鈥檚 something that I鈥檓 proud of.鈥�

 Published